jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 </artwork></figure>

 When selecting a Classic McEliece algorithm and using an external PSK or a resumption PSK (using the cipher suites "TLS_AES_128_GCM_SHA256:TLS_AES_256_GCM_SHA384:TLS_CHACHA20_POLY1305_SHA256" listed from [MOZ25] for TLS 1.3 "Modern Compatibility" configuration), "02" will then be listed for the "psk_key_exchange_modes" extension along with the new "key_share_pqc" extension in the ClientHello message.
 At the end of this ClientHello message is printed the "00 29" extension (pre-shared key extension), where the PSK identity should be printed and is mapped to the binder that should proceed it in this pre-shared key extension.
 The ServerHello message will also contain the new "key_share_pqc" extension, and will as well contain the pre-shared key extension, where it should contain "00 00" at the end which represents the server selecting the PSK identity of 0 (for example: the Selected Identity of 0 shown in the pre-shared key extension in a ServerHello message in this Wireshark example: [RASHOK20]).
-Overall, this is a new key exchange selecting a Classic McEliece algorithm using a PSK, whether its external or resumption, and this is can be demonstrated in the TLS Implementation below.
+Overall, this is a new key exchange selecting a Classic McEliece algorithm using a PSK, whether its external or resumption, and this can be demonstrated in the TLS Implementation below.

 For the situation where a Classic McEliece is used for key exchange and a PSK is not chosen, then the value of "02" is printed for the "psk_key_exchange_modes" extension.
 But when choosing a Kyber post-quantum algorithm or X25519 and PSK is not chosen, then a value of "01" will be printed in this same extension (see TLS Implementation below), just as it is shown for the "psk_key_exchange_modes" extension listing "PSK with DHE" here: [JD19].

 As stated above, resumption PSK with a Classic McEliece algorithm chosen as a key exchange algorithm involves the use of the new "key_share_pqc" extension for both the ClientHello and ServerHello messages.
-Thus the Resumption and PSK Message Flow diagram, which originates from Figure 3 of [RFC8446], is derived for this situation and has been tested with the TLS Implementation mentioned in this document:
+Thus, the Resumption and PSK Message Flow diagram (which originates from Figure 3 of [RFC8446]) is derived for this situation and has been tested with the TLS Implementation mentioned in this document: